biologist79/ESPuino/README.md

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials, save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Place your favourite RFID-tag next to the RFID-reader and the music should start to play.
 While the playlist is generated, fast-rotating LEDs are shown.
 The more tracks a playlist contains the longer this step takes.
+In setup() there's a section that hardcodes RFID-card-IDs to actions.
+Just apply a new card to the reader and have a look at it's ID in serial console.
+This ID has to be used to link it to a file/folder and playmode.
+In future this won't be necessary any more as this step can be perfomed more comfortable using a webinterface.

 ## Interacting with Tonuino
 ### Playmodes